azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-The access to the database is provided via the `dynamodb-doc` library which is instantiated into the `dynamo` object.
+The access to the database is provided via the `dynamodb-doc` library, which is instantiated into the `dynamo` object.
 No need for IP/domain or passwords.
-The IAM and AWS will do everything and provide the access to the entire DynamoDB instance which can have multiple tables There's a single instance per region and there are multiple regions per account.
+The IAM and AWS will do everything and provide the access to the entire DynamoDB instance, which can have multiple tables per account per region.
+AWS has just a single DynamoDB "instance" per region, like US West, but there are multiple regions per account.

-The Lambda function which is in this case a request handler is very similar to Express request handler.
-There's a function with three arguments: event, context and callback.
+The Lambda function, which is in this case a request handler, is very similar to the Express request handler.
+There's a function with three arguments: event, context, and callback.
 The request body is in the `event.body`.
 The request HTTP method is in `event.httpMethod`.
-It's worth mentioning that Lambda functions could be and do anything not just be request handlers.
+It's worth mentioning that Lambda functions could be and do anything— not just be request handlers.
 They can do some computation or work with data.
-All the operations are done with these three arguments `event`, `context` and `callback`.
+All the operations are done with these three arguments: `event`, `context`, and `callback`.

-Here's the code for the function.
+Here's the full code for the function.
 It checks HTTP methods and performs CRUD on DynamoDB table accordingly.
-Table name comes from query string or from the request body.
+The table name comes from the query string or from the request body.

 ```js
 'use strict'